stackforge/pecan/docs/source/secure_controller.rst

 --------------------

-Alternatively, the same functionality can also be accomplished by subclassing Pecan's :class:`SecureController`.
-Implementations of :class:`SecureController` should extend the :func:`check_permissions` class method to return ``True`` if the user has permissions to the controller branch and ``False`` if they do not.
+Alternatively, the same functionality can also be accomplished by subclassing Pecan's :class:`~pecan.secure.SecureController`.
+Implementations of :class:`~pecan.secure.SecureController` should extend the :meth:`~pecan.secure.SecureControllerBase.check_permissions` class method to return ``True`` if the user has permissions to the controller branch and ``False`` if they do not.

 ::